Family days out in the Shropshire Hills

 A holiday is a great chance for the children to try something new.
 Why not take the opportunity for them to have a go at riding a horse or pony?
 Country Treks Equestrian Centre, near Cleobury Mortimer, caters for children of all ages, from tots to teens.
 Throughout school holidays there are Pony Days and Mornings, giving youngsters of all abilities the chance to spend time with ponies.

 Other great destinations for all the family include Ludlow Castle, where you can encourage the children to imagine life in Medieval times, when the castle witnessed turbulent events in the Wars of the Roses, and was for a time capital of Wales.

 English Heritage runs hands-on history and family events at some of its properties, including Stokesay Castle, throughout summer.
-Watch the website for details.

 Daniel’s Mill, near Bridgnorth, gives an insight into more stable and rather more recent times: it boasts England’s largest working waterwheel, grinding wheat that is baked into loaves, scones and cakes at a bakery in Bridgnorth.